SinaHosseini/PyDeployment/1.4FastAPI/README.md

 ```

 <hr>
-Use the following commands to run the program.
+Use the following commands to run the program.<br>
 Database API:

 ```